 Why Does Baby Get Sleep Regression At This Age?

-A baby will go through different sleep regression throughout their childhood life.
-Most common is the 4 month sleep regression as well as the 12, and 18 month sleep regression.
+A baby will go through different sleep regressions throughout their childhood life.
+Most common is the 4-month sleep regression as well as the 12, and 18 months sleep regression.
 What they all have in common is that baby is growing and learning something new.

 - Mental Developments